 What is a foot fracture?

-A foot fracture is a break in one or more of the bones in your child's foot.
-Foot fractures are commonly caused by trauma, falls, or repeated stress injuries.
+A foot fracture is a break in a bone in your child's foot.

 What are the signs and symptoms of a foot fracture?

 - Pain and swelling in the injured foot

 - Decreased ability to move the foot or walk

 - Bruising or open breaks in the skin of the injured foot

 - A different shape to your child's foot